cleavr/cleaverdocs/content/guides/domain-aliases.md

 Comma seperate multiple aliases.
 </base-info>

-## Step 4 - Point DNS records to the server's public IP
+## Step 3 - Point DNS Records To The Server's Public IP

 If using Cleavr for DNS record management, go to the DNS Records section and create new or update existing records and point them to the server's public IP that the site is hosted on.

 You'll want to make sure each alias domain / sub-domain you applied is pointing to the correct server.

-## Step 5 - Update SSL certs
+## Step 4 - Update SSL Certs

 You'll likely want to update the SSL certs for the site so that if a user accesses an alias, that they aren't presented a certificate error warning.